codechristopher1/RealEstate_Project/README.md

   This script allows user to perform two main tasks:

 -Create a new Google Sheet with pre-defined headers.
--Scrape data from a website and update an existing Google Sheet with the scraped information.
+-Scrape data from website and update an existing Google Sheet with the scraped information.
 -Exit the program.

 The user can choose between creating a new sheet or running a scraper that extracts neighborhood information from a specified URL or Exit the program.